veyon/docs/admin/troubleshooting.rst

 Computers can't be accessed
 ---------------------------

-There are multiple causes which can prevent the access to a computer using Veyon Master.
+There are multiple causes which can prevent access to a computer using Veyon Master.

 Networking problems
 +++++++++++++++++++